bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 # Learning Transition Conditions

-In our first paper, Transition State Clustering (Krishnan et al. 2015), we explored the initial problem of learning from demonstrations the transition conditions, i.e., conditions that trigger a switch or a transition between manipulation behaviors in a task.
+The first paper, Transition State Clustering (Krishnan et al. 2015), explores the problem of learning transition conditions from demonstrations, i.e., conditions that trigger a switch or a transition between manipulation behaviors in a task.
 In many important tasks, while the actual motions may vary and be noisy, each demonstration contains roughly the same sequence of primitive motions.
 This consistent, repeated structure can be exploited to infer global transition criteria by identifying state-space conditions correlated with significant changes in motion.
 By assuming a known sequential order of primitives, the problem reduces to segmenting each trajectory and corresponding those segments across trajectories.
 This involves finding a common set of segment-to-segment transition events.

 We formalized this intuition in an algorithm called Transition State Clustering (TSC).
 Let $$D=\{d_i\}$$ be a set of demonstrations of a robotic task.
 Each